 Another preferred technique is the use of phishing and spoofing.
 This is when hackers persuade you to engage in an action that will give them access to your device.
-Usually, it’s in the form of a convincing email that appears to be from someone you trust or a pop-up advertisement that redirects you to a malware-filled website.
+Usually, it’s in the form of a convincing email or even SMS that appears to be from a person or company you trust.

 How to remove spyware

-If you think you’ve fallen victim to a spyware attack, then the best course of action would be to cease all activity on your device until it’s been safely exterminated or quarantined.
+If you think you’ve fallen victim to a spyware attack, then the best course of action would be to stop all normal activity on your device until you’ve removed the spyware.

 To prevent spyware, adhere to security best practices

 By some estimates, more than 350,000 new malware programs are created and released in the public sphere every single day.
 Antivirus tools certainly do their best to keep up, but it’s possible that a few will slip through the cracks.

 As a general rule, you must ensure you stay one step ahead of cybercriminals.
 We mentioned earlier how it’s important to keep your device updated but there are other steps you can take too.
 For example, clicking on that email from the Nigerian widow promising you millions in unclaimed bank deposits isn’t a great idea.

 Only open emails from addresses you know and trust.
 Try to avoid visiting strange websites, such as those that offer shady sport live streams or instant riches via online casinos.
 And don’t click on pesky pop-up advertisements.
 You could also go a step further and install an ad-blocker.